Blazingkevin/30DaysOfCode/README.md

 speed of execution as compared to my solution and of course correctness of solution.
 My test cases would be large integers which would highlight differences in performance.
 So ensure to put some thought into your solution.

+## Day 6: Akins Tongue
+Since birth, Akin has always spoken english.
+But one day, he decides he deserves his own language as a boss.
+So he encodes the english language and creates his own tongue.
+To do this, he groups his letters into two lists of his own order, vowels and consonants.
+This operation is carried out by substituting vowels in this order 'a' 'i' 'y' 'e' 'o' 'u' with the vowel three steps forward, cyclically, while maintaining its case (i.e., lower or upper).
+Similarly, the consonants are substituted in the sequence 'b' 'k' 'x' 'z' 'n' 'h' 'd' 'c' 'w' 'g' 'p' 'v' 'j' 'q' 't' 's' 'r' 'l' 'm' 'f' ten steps forward cyclically.
+==Note:== This works the same way when decoding.
+Task:
+Write the function Akin would use to code and decode his language before he crams it.
+It would take a string as input and return a string as output
+##### Example:
+Atongue(“As a boss, I refuse to speak the tongue of Mortal Men”)===”Eh e pihh, O dagyha ni hbaev nsa nitfya ig Widnec Wat”

+Try reading it outloud...It does sound cool

 ### How to run my solutions